 Ferrari never gave permission to transform the car to what it still is to this date.
 They forced the owners to remove all original Ferrari badges.
 This is most likely the reason why the one-off didn’t reached the estimated $195,000 at an auction back in 2005.

 It’s unclear who the current owner of the F40 Barchetta is.
 Dutch Ferrari specialist Forza Service had the car in their garage back in 2012 for a full revision.
 Click here to check out their website and some pictures of the process.
 The latest appearance of the car just a couple of days ago at the circuit of Assen, didn’t end successfully: it crashed into a wooden boarding just before parking its rear end in a set of tire piles due cold tires.
 Some pictures of the aftermath were kindly lend to us by Arjan van der Heide.

 We hope you enjoyed the time line we made of the F40 Barchetta.
 Please note there are several stories about the F40 Barchetta.
 We tried to simplify the most told one.
-About which Ferrari would you like to read a similar layout-article?

 Written by Max Lammers.